 gallon gas tax, the revenue equivalent of 2.5 cents of the gasoline tax ($88 million) was to be earmarked for

 appropriations to the Trust Fund.
-Contributions from the toll road authorities ($24.5 million) and heavy truck
+Contributions from the toll road authorities ($24.5 million)

 As designed, the Authority would leverage those dedicated revenues with bonds to support a four-year program